The history of the Edmund Gardner

 Life on board

 This video footage gives a glimpse of what conditions were like for pilots based on the Edmund Gardner in the 1960s.
-You can watch this footage and find out more about the working lives of the Liverpool Pilots over the last 250 years in the exhibition In safe hands: the story of the Liverpool Pilots at Merseyside Maritime Museum until 4 June 2017.
+It was originally shown in the Merseyside Maritime Museum exhibition In safe hands: the story of the Liverpool Pilots.

 A historic ship